Subject area: Music

-Most courses are taught through a combination of lectures, tutorials, seminars, practical classes and workshops.
-The small class sizes create an informal and supportive learning environment.
+Music courses are taught through a combination of lectures, tutorials, seminars, practical classes, workshops, and computer labs as appropriate.

 How will I be assessed?

-You will be assessed through coursework, exams, projects, portfolios and, in your final year, a dissertation, performance or portfolio of compositions (including the option of electro-acoustic compositions).
+You will be assessed through coursework, exams, projects, portfolios and, in Year 4, you will undertake a dissertation, recital, portfolio of compositions, creative practice project, or a technology project.

 Our BMus programme provides the breadth and depth needed to pursue a variety of careers in music, the creative arts, education or the media.
 Our graduates go on to forge successful careers in a diverse range of areas including performance, composition, teaching, academia, arts management, curation, community music, music therapy, print media, film, radio, television, animation, and the games industry.

 BSc Acoustics and Music Technology provides you with the skills and expertise to pursue careers in acoustics, audio, and music technology industries.
 In addition, the advanced skills in physics, mathematics, software engineering, and general problem solving that form the core of the programme are recognised by a wide range of employers.
 Students with such experience are sought after by a range of sectors, including engineering, manufacturing, energy, finance, medicine, and the space industries

 Our BMus programme provides the breadth and depth needed to pursue a wvariety of careers in music, the creative arts, education and the media.
 Our graduates go on to successful careers in a diverse range of areas including performance, composition, teaching, academia, arts management, curation, community music, music therapy, print media, film, radio, television, animation and the games industry.